hapax/hapax.github.io/assets/simple-physics.md

 *Napkin hacks.* My goal in this post is to outline a few simple hacks: dimensional analysis, Fermi estimates, and random walks.
-All the calculations can be done using high-school algebra on the back of a napkin.
-No calculus required!
+All the calculations can be done using high-school algebra on the back of a napkin, with no calculus required.
 Although there is whimsy and irreverence aplenty, the focus will be *real physics*, culminating in Einstein's Nobel-worthy approach to Brownian motion.